The README introduces the five layers on a minimal

 result_broken$n_error

-#> [1] 1The failing row carries the error message and a filtered traceback:
+#> [1] 1The failing row carries the error message and a filtered traceback.

-bad <- result_broken$log[!result_broken$log$success, ]
+bad <- errors(result_broken)

 bad$error_message